ECUST Program

 STUDENT OUTCOMES:

-5. an ability to identify, formulate, and solve engineering problems
+1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-7. an ability to communicate effectively
+3. an ability to communicate effectively with a range of audiences.

 Combined Baccalaureate / Master's Degree Program